 Greenpower zone: CO2 emissions are below the day´s average.

 Yellow power zone: CO2 emissions are right on the day´s average.

 Black power zone: CO2 emissions are above the day´s average

-Watts Smart Control helps you make your home smart while at the same time thinking about the climate.
-You can do this by connecting washing machines or lightbulbs with built-in smart technology together with information about when the electricity is produced by, for example, wind turbines or solar panels.
+Watts Smart Control helps you make your home smart while thinking about the climate.
+You can do this by linking washing machines or light bulbs with built-in smart technology to information about when power is being generated by wind turbines or solar cells, for example.

 Everyone can use intelligent control in Watts – regardless of where you buy your energy.

 Our energy assistant does not only help you with your electricity consumption.
 You can also connect, for example, your heating and water consumption to the assistant so that you get a comprehensive overview and complete control of your budget.

 The app is open to all electricity consumers in Denmark, regardless of where you buy your electricity.
 You can create a profile and track your electricity consumption down to the hour.